demetriosoccasional verse

 For as soon as night fell he could go back inside the wall

-There in his room above the stables, he would eat some stale bread, cheese and olives
+There in his room above the stable, he would eat some bread, cheese and olives

-Drink some freshly brewed tea to warm his frozen bones and go right to sleep
+Drink some tea to warm his frozen bones and go right to sleep…

 What nonsense he muttered to himself, waiting in this biting cold to greet some shabby peasants